jmaarleveld/Snippet-Analysis-Data/README.md

 ## Layout

-Every directory contains files corresponding to a single set of added changes.
+Every `iteration_X` directory contains files corresponding to a single set of added changes.
 This process is incremental.
 Hence, iteration X also includes all changes made in prior iterations.

 Iterations:
 0) Base line